 - apology to the individual directly affected

-- victim-offender dialogue to or peacemaking circle
+- victim-offender dialogue in restorative circle

 - appropriate counseling (for example substance abuse, family issues etc.)

 - education on impact and triggers of offending behavior

 - skill-building to help to prevent recidivism and deepen understanding of impact of behaviors

 Additionally, many of the case outcomes in our district courts involve dispositions where restitution, letters of apology, community service or other restorative practices are employed.